-Selected hosts list
+Selected hosts list.

 After you have selected a host name, the Configure button is enabled.
-ClickConfigure to proceed with configuring the VxSAS service.
+Click Configure to proceed with configuring VxSAS.

-After the configuration completes, the Configuration Results page displays whether or not the operation was successful.
-If the operation was not successful, the page displays the details on why the account update failed, along with the possible reasons for failure and recommendations on getting over the failure.

-When configuring the VxSAS service for Volume Replicator in a firewall setup, the VxSAS wizard may not be able to configure the machines that are across the firewall, although the Host Selection dialog may list these nodes.
-In this case, configure the VxSAS service locally on the machines that are across the firewall.

-Click Back to change any information you had provided earlier.

-7 Click Finish to exit the wizard.
+- After the configuration completes, the Configuration Results page displays whether or not the operation was successful.
+If the operation was not successful, the page displays the details on why the account update failed, along with the possible reasons for failure and recommendations on getting over the failure. - When configuring VxSAS in a firewall setup, the VxSAS wizard may not be able to configure the machines that are across the firewall, although the Host Selection dialog may list these nodes.
+In this case, configure VxSAS locally on the machines that are across the firewall. - Click Back to change any information you had provided earlier. - 7 Click Finish to exit the wizard.